 USDA Hardiness Zone 6-7

 Taxonomic note This species was treated as Acer opalus subsp. hispanicum by van Gelderen et al. (1994), though it appears distinct from A. opalus and likely closer to A. hyrcanum than to A. opalus.
 While the oldest name listed at species rank in its synonomy in van Gelderen et al. (1994) is A. hispanicum Pourret, this is in fact referable to A. opalus rather than this taxon, leaving A. granatense as the first name available.
 The combination of A. hyrcanum var. granatense, sometimes seen on labels, appears not to be validly published.
 It is quite distinct from A. opalus in its smaller, irregularly serrate leaves, which in A. opalus are remotely serrate to entire.

 Despite being native to Europe, Acer granatense appears to be only a recent introduction to cultivation, though it is now represented from Spanish and Moroccan origins.
-McB 2568 was collected in Carzorla, Spain, in 1991 and two examples of it grow at Westonbirt Arboretum, Gloucestershire, where they have a slightly untidy, rounded form and offer little in the way of autumn colour.
+McB 2568 was collected in Cazorla, Spain, in 1991 and two examples of it grow at Westonbirt Arboretum, Gloucestershire, where they have a slightly untidy, rounded form and offer little in the way of autumn colour.
+Similarly from Cazorla are plants at Ness which have suffered from squirrel damage.
 Of Moroccan provenance, Martin Gardner and Tom Christian introduced the species from the Rif Mountains in 2015, under numbers CAGM 61 and 79.
 Three plants under the latter number are growing well at Eastnor Castle, and seemingy similar to those of McB 2568, appear to be developing a ‘messy habit’ (T. Christian, pers. comm.
 2020).
 Examples of CAGM 61 and 79 are also establishing well at Westonbirt.